ConvincibleMedia/ConvincibleMedia/source/index.md

     alt:
     title:
 - name: Documents
-  description: We give ideas room to breathe.
-We bring information into focus.
+  description: We bring information into focus, and give ideas room to breathe.
   link: '91184'
   live: true
   image: